DeloitteDigitalUK/jira-agile-metrics/README.md

    chart.
 Defaults to showing all periods.
 - `Net flow chart: <filename>.png` – Draw weekly net flow bar chart.
 - `Net flow chart title: <title>` – Title for net flow bar chart.

+## Blocked ticket charts

+- `Blocked window: <number>` – How many months to show.
+- `Blocked count chart: <filename>.png` – Draw a bar chart of the number of tickets that were blocked at one point during each month.
+- `Blocked count chart title: <title>` – Title for the blocked count chart.
+- `Blocked days chart: <filename>.png` – Draw a bar chart of the total number of days that tickets were blocked during each month.
+- `Blocked days chart title: <title>` – Title for the blocked days chart.

 ### Defect density charts